 Asmita Bharadwaj Das, Food Stylist, Photographer & Blogger, OneWholesomeMeal

-Parenting mistakes: I went into it completely unprepared (not that any amount of prep work would have helped!), so it was very overwhelming.
+Parenting mistakes: I went into it completely unprepared (not that any amount of prep would have helped!), so it was very overwhelming.
 I was influenced by things I read, especially baby-led weaning.
 It worked well but my eldest naturally developed a Western palate and it took me time and patience to get him to like Indian food.
-The wilful younger one took matters in his own hands (literally!) at five months.
+The wilful younger one took matters into his own hands (literally!) at five months.
 He fed himself the spiciest chutney possible during one of our India trips!
 Needless to say, he now has a high spice tolerance.

 Describe yourself as a mum: I have learnt to be easier on myself because that was the only practical and sustainable way to raise two children.